georgiy-pruss/0-C/W10clk/README.md

 * celsius/whatever awkward temperature scale that starts at 32
 * copy/paste with clipboard
 * color choice dialog always available for your convenience
+* move window, resize window with arrows
+* show window size, i.e. it can serve as a tape measure
 * clock screensaver

 It will include: